Pseudo-Physics-Informed Neural Operators: Enhancing Operator Learning from Limited Data: Methodology

+where $d_{VC}$ is the VC dimension of the network.
+For a network with $W$ parameters and piecewise-linear activations (e.g., ReLU), $d_{VC} = O(W \log W)$; for smooth activations, $d_{VC} = O(W^2)$.
+Therefore, the learned neural network mapping $\phi: u \rightarrow f$, although black-box in nature, is expressive enough to encapsulate valuable physics knowledge inherent in the data employed for operator learning.

 Our method can be readily adapted to other numerical approaches for derivative approximation.
 For instance, when functions are irregularly sampled, smooth function estimators such as kernel interpolation~\citep{long2024equation}, the RBF-FD method~\citep{fornberg2013stable,fornberg2015solving}, or Bayesian B-splines~\citep{sun2022bayesian} can be used to estimate gradient information directly from data.
-These estimated gradients are then provided as inputs to our PDE neural network $\phi$ for further training.
+These estimated gradients can then serve as inputs to our PDE neural network $\phi$ for further training.